Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 ### PagedAsyncIterableIterator interface

 List operations now return a `PagedAsyncIterableIterator` interface that can be used to iterate over the results.
-This is a better user experience than before where a new method call had to made to access the next page. ```
+This is a better user experience than before where a new method call had to made to access the next page.
+The [List Operations](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/MIGRATION-guide-for-next-generation-management-libraries.md#list-operations) section in the migration guide will give you more details on it.

 ### ES6 Support